atsdb/db-perf-test/readme.md

 ## Tests Scenarios

  * Write

-     - Insert intto a table with 10 concurrent threads without transaction
+     - Insert to a table with 10 concurrent threads without transaction
-     - Insert intto a table with 10 concurrent threads using a transaction flushed every minute (only one thread for the transaction flush).
+     - Insert to a table with 10 concurrent insrrt thread using a transaction flushed every minute (only one thread for the transaction flush)
-     - Insert into 10 tables concurrently and one transaction for each table.
+     - Insert to a table with 10 concurrent connections without transaction

   * Read
       - Read the whole table data with one single thread
       - Read the table data with 2 theads: the first threads read the first half of the values, and the second thread reads the second half.
-      - Read the table data with 3 and more theads: split the tables in as many chuncks as there are threads, and read concurrently.
-      - The precondition for the read test is to fill-in the table with at least 100 million rows.
-This tool will take care of filling-in the table if needed.

 ## Command Line Usage